bensteinert/crolabefra-setup-poc/README.md

     - Wraps the [jmh-gradle-plugin](https://github.com/melix/jmh-gradle-plugin) to provide convenient access to a jmh execution task
     - Converts the JMH benchmarking results to a CroLaBeFra json format
 - [crolabefra-cpp-plugin](https://github.com/comsysto/crolabefra-cpp) ( id: com.comsysto.gradle.crolabefra.cpp )
-    - Downloads Hayai from a forked version of Hayai, add the library to the project and assembles it together with your cpp code
+    - Downloads a forked version of [Hayai](https://github.com/bensteinert/hayai), adds the library to the project and assembles it together with your cpp code
     - Converts the Hayai benchmarking results to a CroLaBeFra json format
 - [crolabefra-mothership-plugin](https://github.com/comsysto/crolabefra-mothership) ( id: com.comsysto.gradle.crolabefra.mothership )
     - Looks for CroLaBeFra enhanced modules in the project and executes the according tasks